How to Handle School Pushback When Withdrawing to Homeschool in New Brunswick

 What they're claiming: The child must continue attending school until administrative record transfer is complete.

 What the law says: Record transfer is an administrative process that follows the withdrawal.
 It is not a precondition for the withdrawal itself.
-The child's legal exemption from attendance is established by the submission of the Annual Home Schooling Application Form, not by the completion of an internal records process.
+The child's commencement of home education follows the district's acknowledgment of the Annual Home Schooling Application Form, not the completion of an internal records process.

 How to respond: "Please process the records transfer at your convenience.
 Our child's last day of attendance was [date], as specified in our withdrawal letter.
 We'd appreciate receiving copies of [specific records — report cards, ISSP documents if applicable, attendance records, standardised test results] within a reasonable timeframe."

-Tip for special needs families: If your child has an Individual Student Support Plan (ISSP) or IEP, request copies of all evaluation reports, psychological assessments, and support plan documents before or concurrent with the withdrawal.
-These records belong to you and are critical for replicating accommodations at home.
+Tip for special needs families: If your child has an Individual Student Support Plan (ISSP), request and retain copies of evaluation reports, psychological assessments, and support plan documents before or concurrent with the withdrawal.
+These records can help you replicate accommodations at home.
 Don't let the school use records transfer as leverage to delay the withdrawal.

 6. Francophone District-Specific: "We Need Your Detailed Pedagogical Plan (Plan Pédagogique Détaillé)"